narrowlink/homepage/docs/extended-tutorial/vpn-integration.md

 # VPN Integration

 You can integrate NarrowLink with [sing-box](https://github.com/SagerNet/sing-box) to access to the shared network globally on your machine.
-Altough it is not considered as actual VPN, however it is a good solution for accessing to the shared network globally.
+Although it is not considered as actual VPN, however it is a good solution for accessing to the shared network globally.

 To integrate NarrowLink with sing-box, you need to install sing-box on your machine and then configure it to use NarrowLink as its network provider.
 Then you need to run the NarrowLink client on your machine as a local SOCKS proxy server.